* Galkynysh pivotal in supplying Europe, south Asia with gas

-“It is important to sign this agreement as soon as possible,” she said.
+“It is important to sign this agreement as soon as possible,” she told Reuters.
 “World markets are volatile.
 Talking about energy markets, we should bear in mind such agreements are long-term.”

 Wary of potential competition with Caspian gas producers on the European market, Russia has objected to plans to lay the 300 km (188-mile) Trans-Caspian pipeline.